 Wide format printers use a much larger dot during the printing process and graphics are typically intended to be viewed from a distance, so 150 ppi (at actual size) is all that's required in wide format applications.
 Anything over 150 ppi creates an unnecessarily large file size and does not improve reproduction quality.

 When designing for large format, it's recommended to supply artwork in vector format when possible.
 This allows your artwork to scale to any size without losing quality.

 4. Include Bleeds

-If you want your artwork to go all the way to the edge of your piece, you need to include bleed on your file.
+If you want your artwork to go all the way to the edge of your paper, you need to include bleed on your file.
 To achieve this effect, your piece will be printed on an oversized sheet, then trimmed to size.
-In essence, you’re providing more image than is necessary beyond your page size with the intentions of trimming off excess image during the finishing process.
+In essence, you're providing more image than is necessary beyond your page size with the intentions of trimming off excess image during the finishing process.
 Learn more about how to add bleeds.

 5. Include Separate Layers for Coatings and Spot Inks

 A separate layer should be added to art files to indicate where coatings or spot inks should be applied.
 The layer should also be labeled "coatings" or the name of the specialty ink, so it's clear to the printer what each layer represents.
 A spot color should be named the same as the layer to provide clear direction.

 (Image courtesy of Adobe)

 6. Watch Page Counts and Creep for Booklets